scollier/kubernetes/docs/man/kube-proxy.1.md

 kube-proxy \- Provides network proxy services.

 # SYNOPSIS
-**kube-proxy** [OPTIONS] COMMAND [arg...]
+**kube-proxy** [OPTIONS]

 # DESCRIPTION

 The **kubernetes** network proxy runs on each node.
 This reflects services as defined in the Kubernetes API on each node and can do simple TCP stream forwarding or round robin TCP forwarding across a set of backends.
 Service endpoints are currently found through Docker-links-compatible environment variables specifying ports opened by the service proxy.
-Currently the user must select a unique port to expose the service on on the proxy, as well as the container's port to target.
+Currently the user must select a port to expose the service on on the proxy, as well as the container's port to target.

-The the kube-proxy several options.
+The kube-proxy takes several options.

 # OPTIONS
 **-alsologtostderr**=false